Table Of Contents

 You will learn to protect and defend information and information systems by ensuring their availability, integrity, authentication, confidentiality, and non-repudiation through protection, detection, and reaction practices.

-The Certified Ethical Hacker (CEH) course was developed in order to get you thinking like a hacker, which is crucial to stop one.
+This course was developed in order to get you thinking like a hacker, which is crucial to stop one.

 The class covers various topics and tools such as hacking technologies that are used against cloud computing technology, mobile platforms and operating systems.
-It also covers the latest malware and viruses, as well as information security laws and standards.

 The CompTIA Security+ is another top base-level certification for IT professionals.
 It only requires two years of experience to complete, and it is considered a general cybersecurity certification since it is also useful for a variety of setups.